-In the first phase of the archive of imaging data, it is possible to carry out joint testing on the radiology contents.
-Joint testing of the first phase can be carried out with periods in accordance with the publication schedule.
+In the first stage of the archive of imaging data, it is possible to carry out joint testing on the radiology contents.
+Joint testing of the first stage can be carried out with periods in accordance with the publication schedule.

-In the second phase, it is possible to carry out joint testing on the extensions of information contents, which include
+In the second stage, it is possible to carry out joint testing on the extensions of information contents, which include

 - visible light images (fundus images as a pilot)

 Patient Data Repository